Welcome To Kuala Lumpur

 Taxi Fee From Subway Station: RM0.00 (MYR)

-- The Hotel Basement carpark is not under the direct operations of the hotel and is managed by a third party, KPH Management Sdn Bhd.
+- Hotel Basement carpark is managed by a third party, Secure Parking Corporation Sdn Bhd.
 As such, the hotel will not be held liable for any loss or damage incurred.
-Complimentary self car parking is available for registered in house guest only.
-Valet parking is available at RM25.00 per entry.
+Complimentary parking is available for registered in house guest only.

 - Valet Parking Available: RM30.00 (MYR)